 The fee for the public workshop is $2,098.00 when paid by ACH or check.
 There is a credit card transaction fee when paying with a major credit card.
 The registration fees are inclusive of the following: workshop fees, participant materials, one–up to 20-minute virtual feedback, or design session up to six months following the workshop.
 IBCT application certification fees are an additional $235.00 which are collected by TrainSmart along with the international certification required documents and then submitted to the IBCT for their review.

 Fees are due 21 days prior to the workshop.
 There are no refunds.
 In the event that a participant is unable to attend their scheduled workshop, they have up to one year to reschedule.
 They may transfer their credit to another person, with written permission.

-Need an On-Site Train-the-Trainer in Miami, FL?
+Need A Private Train-the-Trainer in Miami, FL?